jessly5/CCT-Web-Design/README.md

   - Introduction to APIs (specifically the use of Google Map API)
   - Beginner JavaScript

-In my opinion, the foundatoinal web analytics content was the most interesting part of the course.
+In my opinion, the foundational web analytics content was the most interesting part of the course.
 I also found that this course didn't really build up from the previous x60 courses.
 Instead, it assumes that we will apply our HTML/CSS and UI/UX knowledge gained from them into the assignments.
 Additionally, this course was much easier than 260/360 due to the use of WordPress instead of handling HTML/CSS directly.

 [Click here to view my 460 assignments.](460) (Or just [Assignment 1](460/a1) or [Assignment 2](460/a2)).